Types Of Agave Plants For The Garden

 Agave Victoriae-Reginae (Royal Agave)

-The plant lives to be twenty or thirty years old and produces pretty, cream-colored or reddish-purple flowers on a fifteen-foot stalk as its swan song.
+The plant lives to be 20 or 30 years old and produces pretty, cream-colored, or reddish-purple flowers on a fifteen-foot stalk as its swan song.

 Agave Blue Glow

-Agave Blue Glow is a small, slow growing succulent agave hybrid.
-Blue Glow reaches a height of one or two feet with a spread of two or three feet and forms a dense rosette of blue green leaves.
+Agave Blue Glow is a small, slow-growing succulent agave hybrid.
+Blue Glow reaches a height of one or two feet with a spread of 2′ or 2′ feet, forming a dense rosette of blue-green leaves.

 Agave Filifera (Thread Leaf Agave)

-The leaves are edged is white and feature festive white thread-like filaments.
-This medium-sized plant grows to be about three feet wide and two feet high. [source]
+The leaves are edged in white and feature festive white thread-like filaments.
+This medium-sized plant grows about 3′ feet wide and 2′ feet high. [source]

 Agave Attenuata (Foxtail Agave)